wszenic/rl-banana-collector/README.md

 and then continues on the base level until the rest of the training.
 The exact values can be found in `src.config.py` file.

 ### Running the example
-To run the example, it is necessary to have a banana unity environment
+To run the example, it is necessary to have a banana unity environment in a path determined in the `src.config.py` file.

+After this is done, simply run a trained agent with:

+`python main.py eval`

+or train a new agent with

+`python main.py train`